Clinical psychology training program

 The Clinical Psychology Training Program offers a one-year APA accredited internship opportunity for students who have attended APA-accredited clinical or counseling psychology programs.

-For the 2018-2019 training year, there will be three separate training opportunities.
+For the 2020-2021 training year, there will be four separate training opportunities.

 CAARE Center Internship (4 positions)